 - Reduced sleep quality

-This has far reaching implications during the day, causing daytime sleepiness and perpetuating a vicious cycle of fatigue and sleep deprivation.
-The risk for developing more serious sleep conditions, such as Obstructive Sleep Apnea (OSA) for people with allergies is therefore higher.
+This has far-reaching implications during the day, causing daytime sleepiness and perpetuating a vicious cycle of fatigue and sleep deprivation.
+The risk of developing more serious sleep conditions, such as Obstructive Sleep Apnea (OSA) for people with allergies is therefore higher.
+In other words, the worse their allergy symptoms, the more severe their sleep issues are likely to be.

 Consult a physician if allergies are keeping you up at night.
 Although difficult to control, allergies should never be allowed to let the occasional bad night’s sleep spiral into a prolonged sleep disorder!